 Decision:

 Panel decisions (where there is more than one panelist) would be determined by a simple majority.
-Alternatively, this could be included in the category of procedures that the IRP itself should be empowered to set.
+Alternatively, this could be included in the category of procedures that the IRP Panel itself should be empowered to set.

 The CCWG-Accountability recommends that IRP decisions be “precedential” – meaning, that deference should a panel give to prior decisions?
 By conferring precedential weight on panel decisions, the IRP can provide guidance for future actions and inaction by ICANN decision-makers, which is valuable.
 It also reduces the chances of inconsistent treatment of one claimant or another, based on the specific individuals making up the decisional panel in particular cases.
 But this makes it more likely that a “bad” decision in one case affects other cases going forward.

-It is expected that judgments of the IRP would be enforceable in the court of the US and other countries that accept international arbitration results.
+It is expected that judgments of the IRP Panel would be enforceable in the court of the US and other countries that accept international arbitration results.

 Accessibility and Cost: